Snigelson/pytimex/PROTOCOL.md

 this is sent to patch some firmware error in the watches.
 To be investigated!

-Model 150:
+Model 150: It is possible to send only some alarms.
+Alarms not sent are unchanged.
+The possible firmware error in model 70 appears to be fixed in 150 and no 0x70 packets need to be sent.

 ### 0x70 - MEM

-Versions: 1,
+Versions: 1, 3, 4, 9

 Didn't know what to call this.
-Sent after silent alarms on version 1, not sent on version 3.
+Sent after silent alarms on version 1, not sent on version 3 by the original Timex software.
+Seems to be sent by the Ironman software.

 | Byte | Description                        |
 | ---- | ---------------------------------- |